This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 - Shell.
 This refers to the thickness of any walls that your model might have, as well as the thickness of the bottom and top layer.
 The Shell has to be an integer multiple (1x, 2x, 3x, etc.) of the nozzle diameter.
 A thickness setting of 0.8 mm means that walls will be 2 lines wide (as the nozzle of our Ultimaker 2 printer has a diameter of 0.4 mm).

 - Infill.
 Used as the support structure for your models, infill is contained within your model.
 The higher the density the stronger and more support your model will have.

 - Material.
-Not all materials are the same and sometimes needs a little fine tuning and this is place to do it.
-Usually the only option you’ll need to alter are the retraction to avoid ‘Stringing’.
+Not all materials are the same and sometimes needs a little fine tuning and this is the place to do it.
+Usually, the only option you’ll need to alter are the retraction to avoid ‘Stringing’.
 As a recommendation always use branded filament to avoid most common print problems.